 Real Assets: 7.5% Commodities // 7.5% Gold

-The Golden Butterfly Portfolio is being called an ‘improvement’ on the All-Weather approach.
+The Golden Butterfly Portfolio is called an ‘improvement’ on the All-Weather approach.
 Remember my reference to Portfolio Charts?
-Well, the creator of that site (a mechanical engineer) created this more optimistic approach and Wall Street is beside themselves.
+Well, the creator of that site (a mechanical engineer) created this more optimistic approach, and Wall Street is beside itself.

 Why am I calling it the optimistic approach?
 Well, the Golden Butterfly weights toward times of prosperity (as we’re more often in periods of prosperity) by doubling down on equity assets.
 It also recognizes the value premium by including US small-cap value (smaller companies that do well on the market).